danstruthers/hydra-16/README.md

 | $E000 | $E009 | RESET Vector entry point.
 Code saves `W` register to `ZP_W_SAVE` and then resets W to zero.
 This is replicated at the beginning of each BIOS page so that arbitrary W register values at startup/RESET result in the correct entry point being executed. |
 | $E00A | $FEFF | Effective BIOS paged area.
 Compiler segments (pages) `BIOS_P1 - BIOS_PF` are available for BIOS implementers to add more BIOS calls, corresponding to `W` register values of `$01 - $0F`, respectively. |

-### **I/O Ports**
+#### **I/O Ports**

-There are 15 I/O ports on the Hydra, 16 1-byte registers per port, located from $FFF0-$FFEF.
+There are 15 shared I/O ports on the Hydra, 16 1-byte registers per port, located from $FFF0-$FFEF.
 Some ports are taken by the on-board devices.
 Others are reserved for specific add-on cards (ports 2 & 3 for video, for example).
 Still others are assigned to card slots, usually to correspond with the assigned IRQ numbers, with two I/O ports per slot.
 I/O port assignment currently matches IRQ assignment for devices, but that is not a requirement, but it does make things easier.

 The area from $FFF0 to $FFFF (that would have been reserved for I/O port 15) is the System port, where pseudo-registers T-W ($FFF0-$FFF3) and the interrupt vector addresses ($FFFA-$FFFF) live.
 There are 6 unused bytes ($FFF4-$FFF9) that are reserved for future System expansion.